 Globally, over 350,000 health apps are available from various app stores across different mobile devices.
 However, downloads and the corresponding use of apps are heavily skewed.
 Only 110 of these health-related apps are downloaded in significant numbers, but those account for almost half of all app downloads – downloaded more than 10 million times.

 The global mHealth (mobile health) app market is expected to reach up to US$102.35 billion by 2023.
-The increased adoption of smartphones and other mobile devices, such as tablets, and the continued heavy investment into the digital health market are two key driving factors fueling growth.
+The increased adoption of smartphones and other mobile devices, such as tablets, and the continued heavy investment into the digital health market are two key driving factors fueling growth of healthcare app development.

 The recent pandemic also highlighted a greater need for improved health and well-being for both individual consumers and businesses who want a healthy, happy workforce.
 With labor shortages increasing, healthcare apps that can encourage employees to be proactive about looking after their health may be essential for many businesses.